Royal Lao Army: Re-organization 1971–73

 On February 21, 1973, the long-awaited protocols to the Agreement on the Restoration of Peace and Reconciliation in Laos were signed in Vientiane, opening the way for the Royal Lao Government and the Pathet Lao leadership to iron out the final mechanics of a coalition government.
 The next day a ceasefire came to effect throughout Laos and with the exception of some minor skirmishes, it was generally observed by both sides.
 As stipulated by the terms of this agreement, the old ethnic SGU guerrilla forces were scheduled for integration into the RLA.
-However, most guerrillas – in particular those from the Hmong hill tribes – felt unwelcome in the regular army, still dominated as it was by the Lowland Lao, who were highly prejudiced towards the country's ethnic minorities.
+However, most guerrillas – in particular those from the Hmong hill tribes – felt unwelcome in the regular army, still dominated as it was by the Lowland Lao, who remained deeply suspicious of the other non-Lao ethnic groups.
 In addition, the decreasing in pay and other privileges sharply dulled the cutting edge of what had been an effective fighting force, and left them incapable of halting the takeover of the country by the Pathet Lao.

 Later on 1 August that year, the ongoing negotiations between the Royal Lao Government and the Pathet Lao led to a tentative agreement for the neutralisation of the cities of Luang Prabang and Vientiane.
 To accomplish this, the RLA and the Pathet Lao would each be allowed to station one infantry battalion and 1,000 police in Vientiane and two infantry companies and 500 police in the national capital.
 However, before either city was neutralised, Brigadier general Thao Ma, the former RLAF commander who had been living in exile in Thailand since his earlier coup attempt in October 1966, staged on 20 August another coup d'état by crossing the Mekong with a group of 60 dissident Lao pilots and seized control of Wattay Airbase.
 Although Thao Ma's coup attempt was crushed by loyalist troops of the RLA under the command of Major general Kouprasith Abhay, it proved to be the last gasp of the rightists.
 The failed coup also spelled the premature end to the RLA's 1st and 2nd Strike Divisions, which were regarded as ineffective: the headquarters for both divisions and the six brigades were quietly dissolved, and their subordinate battalions were returned to the control of the MR commanders.